vixns/wp-docker-bootstrap/README.md

 	cd myproject
 	./bootstrap.sh

-This script will ask some configuration configuration A few environment variables can be set to automate the process
+This script will ask some configuration options
+A few environment variables can be set to automate the process

 	`WP_LANG` the wordpress installation language, `en` and `fr` values are currently supported.